edmundhung/conform/docs/api/react/future/useForm.md

 The default serializer can be configured via [configureForms](./configureForms.md).

+### `intents?: Record<string, IntentHandler>`

+Custom intent handlers available only to this form instance.

+Use this when you want to add custom methods to the returned `intent` dispatcher without making them global through [`configureForms`](./configureForms.md).

 ### `constraint?: Record<string, ValidationAttributes>`

 HTML validation attributes for fields (`required`, `minLength`, `pattern`, etc.).